Nueces River: History

-Called Chotilapacquen by Coahuiltecan-speaking groups, the river was named "Nueces" by Alonso de León referring to the abundant pecan tree groves.
+Called Chotilapacquen by Coahuiltecan-speaking groups, the river was named "Nueces" by Alonso de León, referring to the abundant pecan tree groves.
 One of the first settlers to scout the area was Cpt.
 Blas María de la Garza Falcón in 1766.
 From before the end of the Texas Revolution, Mexico recognized that the Nueces River was historically the border between its states of Coahuila y Tejas and Tamaulipas.
 However, the Republic of Texas claimed the Rio Grande as its border with Mexico, citing the Treaty of Velasco signed by Mexican President Santa Anna, who had agreed to the Rio Grande border within Texas after having lost the Battle of San Jacinto.
+The area under contention between the Rio Grande and Rio Nueces was known as the Nueces Strip.
 This contention continued after the annexation of Texas by the United States, and was one of the causes of the Mexican–American War.
 The Treaty of Guadalupe Hidalgo ended the dispute, with Mexico—while under American occupation—recognizing the Rio Grande as its northern border.

 Since the early 1800s, there have been rumors of lost Spanish mines in the vicinity of the Nueces River.
 These claims are based on the presence of two missions established in the region during the mid-1700s: San Lorenzo de la Santa Cruz and Nuestra Senora de la Candelaria, the latter of which was located near the present-day ghost town of Montell.

 On August 10, 1862, pro-Union Germans from the Texas Hill Country trying to flee to Mexico were ambushed and killed by Confederates—the Nueces massacre.